 This plan is a Preferred Provider Plan (PPO).
-Your provider network is: LifeWise Assurance Co.
-Your plan provides you benefits for covered services from providers within the LifeWise Assurance Co. network without referrals.
+Your plan provides you benefits for covered services from providers within the LifeWise network without referrals.
 You have access to one of the many providers included in your network of providers for covered services included in your plan.
 See How Providers Affect Your Costs for more information.
-You also have access to facilities, emergency rooms, surgical centers, equipment vendors or pharmacies providing covered services throughout the United States and wherever you may travel.
-IMPORTANT NOTE: Certain services received from out-of-network providers are not covered under this plan.
+You also have access to facilities, emergency rooms, surgical centers, equipment vendors providing covered services throughout the United States and wherever you may travel.
+Important note: Certain services received from out-of-network providers are not covered under this plan.
 See Summary of Your Costs.